Mean-Covariance Robust Risk Measurement: Abstract

 \section{Abstract}

-We introduce a universal framework for mean-covariance robust risk measurement and portfolio optimization.
+We introduce a {principled} framework for mean-covariance robust risk measurement and portfolio optimization.
 We model uncertainty in terms of the Gelbrich distance on the mean-covariance space, along with prior structural information about the population distribution.
-Our approach is related to the theory of optimal transport and exhibits superior statistical and computational properties than existing models.
-We find that, for a large class of risk measures, mean-covariance robust portfolio optimization boils down to the Markowitz model, subject to a regularization term given in closed form.
-This includes the finance standards, value-at-risk and conditional value-at-risk, and can be solved highly efficiently.
+Our approach is related to the theory of optimal transport and exhibits statistical and computational properties superior to those of existing models.
+We find that for a large class of risk measures, mean-covariance robust portfolio optimization boils down to the Markowitz model, subject to a regularization term given in closed form.
+This includes the finance standards, value-at-risk, and conditional value-at-risk, and can be solved highly efficiently.

 \textbf{Keywords:} Robust optimization, risk measurement, optimal transport.